VIDIUN/pakhshkit-js-flash/README.md

 ## Configuration

-[FLASH.HLS] configuration options, documented @[FLASH.HLS API docs], can be passed via the [PlayKit JS Player] config.
+[FLASH.HLS] configuration options, documented @[FLASH.HLS API docs], can be passed via the [PakhshKit JS Player] config.

 The configuration is exposed via the playback section: